Proudly Serving Buffalo, Niagara Falls, Rochester & Nearby1-716-303-3189

 Foundation upheaval is responsible for 70% of all foundation failures in the US.
 The annual US cost for damage due to expansive clays is more than $1 billion.

-Expansive Soils: Different types of soil are affected by moisture in different ways.
-Clay soil is the biggest problem soil because it expands and contracts as the amount of moisture in the ground increases and decreases.
+Expansive Soils: Different soil types are affected by moisture in different ways.
+Clay soil is the biggest problem because it expands and contracts as the moisture in the ground increases and decreases.
 Clay soil contains minerals that can absorb moisture and cause the soil to increase in volume.
 The more moisture that is absorbed, the more the volume increases.

-This change in volume is significant and can exert force on a home that causes major structural damage.
-Swelling soils can cause major damage to a foundation such as cracks, bowing or buckling walls and uneven concrete slabs.
+This significant volume change can exert force on a home that causes substantial structural damage.
+Swelling soils can cause considerable damage to a foundation, such as cracks, bowing or buckling walls, and uneven concrete slabs.